 We and our parent companies have a significant amount of debt and may (subject to applicable restrictions in their debt instruments) incur additional debt in the future.
-As of September 30, 2006, our total debt was approximately \$8.4 billion, our member's equity was approximately \$4.2 billion and the deficiency of earnings to cover fixed charges was \$136 million for the nine months ended September 30, 2006.
-The ratio of earnings to cover fixed charges for the three months ended September 30, 2006 was 1:1.5.
+As of September 30, 2006, our total debt was approximately \$18.4 billion, our member's deficit was approximately \$5.3 billion and the deficiency of earnings to cover fixed charges for the three and nine months ended September 30, 2006 was \$70 million and \$810 million, respectively.

-As of September 30, 2006, our parent companies had approximately \$10.3 billion aggregate principal amount of debt.
+As of September 30, 2006, approximately \$413 million aggregate principal amount of Charter's convertible notes were outstanding.
 In addition, \$450 million of Charter's convertible notes are held by CCHC.
-We and our parent companies will need to raise additional capital and/or receive distributions or payments from subsidiaries in order to satisfy our and their respective debt obligations in 2009 and beyond.
-However, because of our and their significant indebtedness, our and our parent companies' ability to raise additional capital at reasonable rates or at all is uncertain, and our and our parent companies' ability to make distributions or payments to our and their respective parent companies is subject to availability of funds and restrictions under our and our subsidiary's applicable debt instruments.
+Charter will need to raise additional capital and/or receive distributions or payments from its subsidiaries in order to satisfy its debt obligations in 2009.
+However, because of its and our significant indebtedness, the ability of Charter and our ability to raise additional capital at reasonable rates or at all is uncertain, and the ability of our and their subsidiaries to make distributions or payments to our and their respective parent companies is subject to availability of funds and restrictions under our and our subsidiaries' applicable debt instruments.

 To the extent we and our parent companies rely on receiving distributions from their subsidiaries, they are subject to compliance with the terms of our credit facilities and indentures and restrictions under applicable law.
-Under the Delaware limited liability company act, these subsidiaries may only pay dividends to their parent if they have "surplus" as defined in the act.
-Under fraudulent transfer laws, these subsidiaries may not pay dividends to their parent if they are insolvent or are rendered insolvent thereby.
-The measures of insolvency for purposes of these fraudulent transfer laws vary depending upon the law applied in any proceeding to determine whether a fraudulent transfer has occurred.
-Generally, however, any subsidiary of our parent companies would be considered insolvent if:
+Under the Delaware limited liability company act, subsidiaries may only pay dividends to their parent if they have "surplus" as defined in the act.
+Under fraudulent transfer laws, subsidiaries may not pay dividends to their parent if they are insolvent or are rendered insolvent thereby.
+While we believe that Charter's relevant subsidiaries currently have surplus and are not insolvent, there can be no assurance that these subsidiaries will be permitted to make distributions in the future in compliance with these restrictions in amounts needed to service parent company indebtedness.